GrandmaaCool/GrandmaaCool/README.md

 ### Stuff I do:
 I'm studying back end and front end development to become a full stack developer.
-I make games.
-I make music.
+I alsomake games and produce music.

 ### Stuff I use:
 Editor: VSCode, Neovim